 Seasonal Affective Disorder Treatment

 “Antidepressants are making Mom worse.”
-That’s why Tracy brought her mother, Elinor, in to see me.
+That’s why Tracy brought her mother, Elinor, in to see the doctor.
 “She doesn’t want to read or play board games with her friends in the assisted living center or go for rides, and she says she feels like she can’t think straight anymore.
 I’m really worried about her and thought you might have some ideas on how to make Mom feel better.”

 Diagnosing illness is a tricky business.
 Most doctors do their best to help patients, but certain conditions are very similar to others, and teasing them apart can be difficult.
 For many physicians, seasonal affective disorder (SAD) is an ailment that flies under the radar, and it’s easy to see how it can be overlooked or mistaken for something else.